 IOT applications, dealing with events from various devices, and data streaming applications can also be implemented using Reactive Messaging.
-The application receives events or messages, process them, transform them, and may forward them to another microservices.
-It allows for mor fluid architecture for building data-centric applications.
+The application receives events or messages,

 Architecture

 The Reactive Messaging specification defines a development model for declaring CDI beans producing, consuming and processing messages.
 The communication between these components uses Reactive Streams.